Comprehensive guide to credit check

 - For free with a credit bureau.
 You can order your credit file once a year for free from one of the credit bureaus (including Equifax, Experian and illion).
 The free report is delivered to you within 10 days.
 You can also order it if you've been rejected for credit in the previous 90 days.

 - By paying a fee.
 Credit reporting bodies such as Equifax, Experian and illion also offer credit monitoring services and other packages that can have your credit file and credit score delivered to you more regularly.
 For Equifax, the packages start at $79.95.

 Your credit score is generated by the credit bureau that holds your credit file and it gives lenders an additional way to understand your credit behaviour.
-Your VedaScore, from Australia's largest credit reporting bureau Veda, is a number between 0 and 1200.
+Your Experian Score, from credit reporting bureau Experian, is a number between 0 and 1,000.
 The higher your number is, the better your credit position is.
 Learn more about your credit score here.

-What's in my credit report?
+What's on my credit report?

 - Personal information such as your name, address, where you work, your gender and your driver's licence details.

 - Details of your consumer credit accounts.
 This could include a credit card, personal loan, home loan or phone plan.
 It also includes any applications made in the last five years, the type of accounts they were, the date those accounts were opened and closed, their credit limits, monthly repayment histories and any details of overdue accounts.

 - Information regarding commercial credit, which includes credit enquiries and overdue credit accounts.